hmtalha786/Topic-Modeling/README.md

-# Topic-Modeling
-Extract the top topics from the given text input
+Implementation of LDA ( Linear Discriminant Analysis ) to extract the dominant topics from the given text input